markrobinsonuzh/spagcn-isolate-test/README.md

-# Ancient Python 2.7 with virtualenv & Apptainer
+# Python 2.7 with virtualenv & Apptainer

-This project demonstrates how to bootstrap a legacy Python 2.7 environment inside a container.
+This module demonstrates how to bootstrap a legacy Python 2.7 environment inside a container.
 This is ideal for archiving old scientific workflows or running legacy scripts on modern HPC clusters using Apptainer.